anthx/anthony-carrick-hugo-blog/content/post/18-months-of-lessons-from-life.md

 On a recent vacation, I tried to organise catch-ups with at least 3 sets of people after already exhausting myself with an early rise and physical activity.
 I ended up cancelling most of the rest of the plans due to overwhelm and logistics.
 So I may have offended or upset those who I cancelled on.

 A few times I've gone on little day trips or afternoon trips and found the drive a nice mindful experience and the activities fun or relaxing.
 I can even look back on day trips I took while depressed from lack of vitamin D as good times now.
 And some times we found cool things to purchase or that people were giving away that we'd not have otherwise.

+Once last year my town was having an art festival with a free workshop on making "Zines" - sheets of paper folded into a little booklet that you can write in and decorate and give away.
+It was really fun to sit with others and puts stickers and draw into a little booklet.
+And recently I bought an acrylic jigsaw puzzle that was a delight to put together on the weekend.
+In both cases doing something physical with my hands to make some craft or some art felt quite wholesome and fulfilling.